nreck/hypercontextual-embedding-fusion/README.md

 ## Discussion

-The concept behind HEF represents a paradigm shift in how contextual knowledge is integrated into LLMs.
+The concept behind HEF represents a shift in how contextual knowledge is integrated into LLMs.
 By replacing retrieval processes with direct embedding fusion, HEF provides a powerful solution for real-time applications such as personalized AI interactions, company-specific agents, and immediate recommendation systems.
 The method ensures consistent performance regardless of knowledge scale and complexity.

 ## Conclusion